SonarSoftwareInc/freeradius_genie-v2/README.md

 # FreeRADIUS Genie
-An installer to setup and configure FreeRADIUS for use with Sonar. **This is currently unfinished and not ready for production!**
+An installer to setup and configure FreeRADIUS for use with Sonar.

 ## Getting started